World Junior Teams Championship: Kids

-Youth Congress
+World Youth Transnational Championships

-The World Youth Congress is a distinct meet in odd years with transnational entries permitted in all teams and pairs events.
-It was inaugurated 2009 in Istanbul, Turkey; reiterated 2011 in Opatija, Croatia.
-The 2013 rendition in Atlanta, United States, is termed the "3rd World Youth Open Bridge Championships" as of August 2014.
+The World Youth Transnational Championships, the continuation of the World Youth Open Championships, which is the continuation of the World Youth Congress, is a distinct tournament in-between years of the World Youth Team Championships, with transnational entries permitted in all teams and pairs events.

 40 teams entered the main event at the 1st World Youth Congress in 2009.
 At least two-thirds of the team names, and more among the strong performers, suggest a single nationality.
 "Japan Czech" won the final against "Italy Red" while "USA 1" won third place against "Netherlands Red".
 Evidently 8 teams advanced from preliminary play to knockout matches and there were no playoffs to distinguish any of the quarterfinal losers, 5th to 8th places.

 (Some of the main events for teams at WBF meets are scheduled so that preliminary and quarterfinal losers are eligible to enter a secondary event that begins during the main event semifinals.
 For others only preliminary losers are available to enter the first stage of another event.
 For example, the 2nd World Youth Congress in 2011, the secondary BAM teams event was a consolation tournament initially among preliminary losers, the 9th to 27th place teams in the main prelim.
 Quarterfinal losers in the main event joined the consolation on its second day.)

 27 teams entered at the 2nd Congress in 2011, all but four having team names that suggest a single nationality.